 Look no further if you want Italian food.
 Their pizza is incredible and I had their ravioli which was packed with cheese and smothered in red sauce.

-Usually I am skeptical of places that are in shopping malls (I need to get over that) but this place was delish.
+Usually I am skeptical of places that are in shopping malls (I need to get over that) but this place was wonderful.
 From the outside, it looks small but the dining area is huge once you get in the building.

 You can also find coupons for Sal’s in many of the free Williamsburg coupon pamphlets and magazines.